araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ## Need for Speed or: How I Learned to Stop Worrying About Sample Efficiency

-The second aspect I wanted to improve were SAC's hyperparameters.
+The second aspect I wanted to improve was the hyperparameters of the SAC algorithm.
-The default hyperparameters of SAC algorithm and its derivatives (such as TQC) are optimized for sample efficiency.
+The default hyperparameters of the SAC algorithm are optimized for sample efficiency.
-This is ideal for learning directly on a single real robot, but suboptimal for training thousands of robots in simulation.
+While this is ideal for learning directly on a single real robot, it is suboptimal for training thousands of robots in simulation.

 In [part one](../sac-massive-sim/), I quickly tuned SAC by hand to get it up and running.
 This was sufficient for obtaining initial results, but it would be very time-consuming to continue tuning manually in order to reach PPO's performance level.